 The gold standard: Hardcore Shipment

 This is by far the most efficient way to rank your weapons up in Modern Warfare.
 Shipment is the game’s smallest map and Hardcore means the lowest time to kill (TTK).
-Since it only takes about one shot to kill, you can be comfortable trying things out because attachments become much less impactful than in normal modes.
+Since it only takes about one shot to kill, you can be comfortable ranking up even the weakest Modern Warfare weapons in the game.

 While Hardcore is a tense environment and you may die a lot, it’s great practice and the simplest way to level up with the utmost haste, regardless of mode, given how nearby everyone’s spawns are.
-Just keep shooting and you’ll get your Grau’s Monolithic in no time.
-(Although Shipment 24/7 was removed at the start of Season 4, you can still level your guns up in Scrapyard 24/7 until they eventually re-introduce Shipment or Shoot House as a 24/7 option.)
+Just keep shooting and you’ll get your gun’s attachments in no time.

 Best maps: Shipment, Shoot House and Rust